Mansfield, Ohio: Print

 Mansfield is served in print by the Mansfield News Journal, the city's daily traditional newspaper, and the Richland Source, a digital newspaper.
 A defunct newspaper is the Mansfield Shield, which ran from 1892 to 1912 as the Mansfield Daily Shield, and then from 1912 to 1913 as the Mansfield Shield.

 TV

 The Mid-Ohio region—which encompasses Mansfield—has only one locally targeted full power television station, which is WMFD-TV 68, the first independent digital station in America.
-The station provides Mid-Oho focused newscasts, local interest shows, and high school sports telecasts.
+The station provides Mid-Ohio focused newscasts, local interest shows, and high school sports telecasts.
 Mansfield—being halfway between Cleveland and Columbus—is also served (albeit at a fringe level) by stations in those markets as well.

 Radio

 16 stations directly serve the Mansfield/Ashland (Mid-Ohio) area.
 Music stations include adult contemporary stations WVNO-FM and WQIO, WFXN-FM (Classic Rock), WYHT (Hot AC), WNCO-FM (Country), WSWR FM (Classic hits), WXXF (Soft AC), Christian contemporary stations WVMC-FM and WYKL (K-Love), WOSV (classical music – repeater of WOSA Columbus) and WRDL (Contemporary hits - owned by Ashland University).

 WMAN AM/ FM serve as the market's only news/talk outlets.
 WRGM 1440 AM/106.7 FM (ESPN) and WNCO (Fox) both have sports/talk formats, and WFOT (EWTN) provides a religious format as a repeater of WNOC Toledo.

 Mansfield's first AM-radio station (1926) was WLGV (later WJW Mansfield).
 The Mansfield studio and transmitter were on the ninth floor of the Richland Trust Building.
 WJW moved to Akron in 1932.
 The WJW call letters were later reassigned WJW, based in Cleveland (now WKNR).